 - 1. We acknowledge our responsibility for the preparation of the other information.
-The other information comprises the Narrative Statement and the Annual Governance Statement. - 2.
+The other information comprises the Narrative Report. - 2.
 We confirm that the content contained within the other information is consistent with the financial statements.

 G. Ownership of Assets